AutoDDL: Automatic Distributed Deep Learning with Near-Optimal Bandwidth Cost: Introduction

 \vspacegraph

-With these theoretical insights, our search space can contain parallel execution plans with a lower communication overhead than previous works.
-Figure~\ref{fig:transformer_example} shows an detailed strategy selected by AutoDDL for an attention layer computed on 64 nodes.
-The AutoDDL strategy has similar communication costs for weight gradient synchronization as Megatron.
-However, intermediate activation communication costs are nearly halved: the relative communication ratio is 96:180, as shown in Figure~\ref{fig:transformer_example}.
-The illustrated transformer has a model size of 8,192, and the batch size and sequence length are 1,024 (numbers takes from the Megatron paper~\cite{megatron}).
-The intermediate activation communication is 3.75 billion elements per attention layer for Megatron (15 GB).
-AutoDDL has reduced the communication to 2 billion elements (8 GB).
+Figure~\ref{fig:simple_attention_example} gives a comparison between Megatron-LM and a parallelization strategy explored by AutoDDL using the self-attention layer of Transformer as an example.
+As shown in the upper half of Figure~\ref{fig:simple_attention_example}, Megatron-LM replicates input X and splits model weights along one dimension for operator parallelism.
+For clarity, Fig.\ref{fig:simple_attention_example} depicts both AutoDDL and Megatron only in terms of operator parallelism.
+Introducing data parallelism to both strategies would result in the following complexity: For $p$ compute nodes and matrix size of $n^2$, Megatron-LM leads to communication and memory costs of $\mathcal{O}\left(\frac{n^2}{p^{1/2}} \right)$ when combined with data parallelism.
+In contrast, the strategy explored by AutoDDL splits the input X along the model dimension and splits the model weights along both dimensions.
+This allows AutoDDL to exploit more parallel dimensions, which results in more efficient parallelization schemes, such as 2.5D or 3D distributed matrix multiplication with $\Theta \left( \frac{n^2}{p^{2/3}} \right)$ communication and memory costs.

-In order to find a communication-reducing parallel strategy in the search space, a performance model is built for AutoDDL: it accurately ranks the communication overhead of different parallel execution plans.
-With the help of the performance model, we show that one can find a good strategy quickly via exhaustive search or heuristic algorithms.
-The OneFlow deep learning framework~\cite{oneflow} adapts the SBP annotation and communication mechanisms for distributed tensors natively, different from other deep learning frameworks such as TensorFlow~\cite{abadi2016tensorflow} and PyTorch~\cite{paszke2019pytorch}.
-Hence, the AutoDDL selected execution plan directly translates to tensor annotations and redistribution primitives in OneFlow.
-Overall, AutoDDL enables both high performance and high productivity.
-Our main contributions are: \begin{itemize}
+Figure~\ref{fig:transformer_example} shows an actual strategy selected by AutoDDL for an attention layer on 64 nodes.
+In this case, the model is large and requires more than 16 nodes to carry the model weights using model parallelism.
+The best strategy for Megatron is found to be 16-way model parallelism (MP) combined with 4-way data parallelism (DP).
+Consequently, Megatron's 16-way model parallelism needs to gather the intermediate activation across 16 nodes, with the mini-batch size divided by 4.
+While the strategy selected by AutoDDL has the same communication costs for weight gradient synchronization as Megatron (marked in black in Figure~\ref{fig:transformer_example}), the communication cost for gathering intermediate activation is nearly halved, as shown in the bottom left of Figure~\ref{fig:transformer_example}.
+The illustrated transformer has a model dimension of 8,192 and a batch size of 1,024 and a sequence length of 1,024.
+In the case of Megatron, the intermediate activation communication for each attention layer is 3.75 billion elements (15 GB if using float32).
+Furthermore, as illustrated in Figure~\ref{fig:transformer_example}, we present the concrete example of AutoDDL comparison.
+According to the 96/180 ratio of communication costs shown in Figure~\ref{fig:transformer_example}, AutoDDL's approach reduces communication overhead to 2 billion elements (8 GB if using float32), leading to a substantial cost saving.